 Ready for a little rest and relaxation?
 Looking to take some time away and set sail on a magical cruise?
 When most people think of cruise destinations, they think white sands, beautiful blue waters, palm trees, warm weather….. but what if your cruise is taking you somewhere a bit chilly?
 Maybe you’re longing to see the glaciers of Alaska, quaint towns of New England, or that bucket list cruise to Norway.
-In that what do you pack?
+In that case, what do you pack?
 Packing for a cold weather cruise can definitely be a little bit challenging, but never fear, we’re here to help you sort that out!

 We recently sailed on the Disney Magic for our Halloween on the High Seas cruise.
 To keep it festive of course(we love a good theme), we decided to sail north to see all the fall beauty of New England and Canada.
 Because it was early October, we knew it was going to be cold, or at least chilly, so we basically stalked the weather app for weeks leading up to the cruise.
 Not only were we dealing with low temps, but also rain.
 Not ideal cruising weather, but we are from Ohio, and this is the weather we are used to, so luckily, we already owned most of what we needed.
 Aside from the basics that you would normally pack, here are some of our suggestions for the things you may be wondering about.